cosmos/sdk-tutorials/onboarding/1-introduction-blockchain/consensus.md

 There are different **types of finality** in blockchains, depending on the underlying consensus mechanism a protocol relies on:

-* **Probabilistic finality:** the type of finality in which the probability that a transaction is not reverted increases as the number of following blocks increases.
-The more blocks are added to the blockchain after the transaction, the more likely in case of a fork the transaction will be part of the longest chain and thus, final.
+* **Probabilistic finality:** describes the finality of a transaction dependent on how probable reverting a block is - the probability of removing a transaction.
+The more blocks come after the block containing a specific transaction, the less probable a transaction may be reverted, as _longest_ or _heaviest chain rules_ apply in the case of forks.
-* **Absolute finality:** or deterministic finality, the type of finality provided by PBFT-based protocols like Tendermint.
-A transaction is immediately considered finalized once it is included in a block and added to the blockchain.
+* **Absolute finality:** or deterministic finality, is a trait of protocols based on PoS.
+Finality comes as soon as a transaction and block are verified.
+There are no scenarios in which a transaction could be revoked after it has been finalized.

 <ExpansionPanel title="The CAP Theorem and finality">